Shrey-211/price-labs-assignment/TestCases/TEST_CASES.md

 - Push price status test is currently skipped (marked with it.skip)
 - All responses should be in JSON format
 - Error handling and negative test cases should be added in future iterations

-I've converted the document to a comprehensive Markdown format, preserving all the original information and maintaining a clear, structured hierarchy of test cases and scenarios.